lncapital/ringtooljs/README.md

 This tool is based on Balance of Sathosi.
 Every Command has ARGUMENTS and OPTIONS.
 In the Help Menu it is always shown whether each commands are mandatory the some default values.

-To see the help of commands type `ringtool ignite -h`
+To see the help of commands type `ringtooljs ignite -h`

 For example: